h4iku/repairSStuBs/README.md

 Uses [SequenceR](https://github.com/KTH/chai) to generate patches for each SStuB.
 You should install SequenceR separately for this to work.
 The directory where SequenceR installed is specified in the `sequencer_home` variable.
 By default, it points to the home directory of the operating system.
 The beam size is also set to 50.

 **`compare_patches.py`:**
 After getting patches, it's time to find if the bug is repaired or not.
 [Gumtree Spoon AST Diff](https://github.com/SpoonLabs/gumtree-spoon-ast-diff/) is used to compare generated patches with the actual fix.
 You need to have Java 11 installed for Gumtree Spoon AST Diff to work.
-We copy the patched file and replace the patched line with the fixed line to have two identical source file with only one line of difference.
+We copy the patched file and replace the patched line with the fixed line to have two identical source files with only one line of difference.
 Then AST Diff is used to see if the patched line is the same as the fix line.
 We don't use the source file from the fix commit for this comparison since a commit may contain other changes to a file.

 **`evaluate.py`:**
 Results from the patch comparison of the previous module are written to a file.
 This module parses this result file and prints out evaluations like total generated patches, the number of repaired bugs and grouping repaired bugs by bug patterns.